alexanderdickson/waitForImages/README.md

 ##Overview##

-Provides usefull callbacks once descendent images have loaded.
+Provides useful callbacks once descendent images have loaded.

-waitForImages 1.2 now supports images references in CSS.
+waitForImages also supports images references in CSS.

-It can be useful when WebKit incorrectly reports element dimensions on document ready, because it has not calculated their descendent img dimensions yet.
+It can be useful when WebKit incorrectly reports element dimensions/offsets on document ready, because it has not calculated their descendent `img` dimensions yet.

+##Thanks##

+Matt Scharley.

 ##Usage##